Distant Farewell

 with apparent logic

-to form a grid
+forming a grid

 blocking our path

-acting intelligent
+acting intelligently

 as though a sentient